bxhorn/Hello-DohaR-20170519/README.md

 # Hello-DohaR-20170519

-Here are the revised discussion slides in PDF format from our meeting yesterday.
+Here are the revised discussion slides in PDF format.
 Key changes include:
   - New links to answer the question "Which map projection is best?"
-  - A new slide on map visualizations: basic insights with links on how to interface R with Java tools for web delivery
+  - A new slide on map visualizations: basic insights plus links on how to interface R maps with Java tools for web delivery
-  - Corrections to content erros found during the meeting
+  - Corrections to content errors found during the meeting
-  - Updated all R code syntax highlighting to better reflect standard code highlights in RStudio
+  - Updated R code syntax highlighting to better reflect standard code highlights in RStudio

 I also included here the R code for the "case study."
 Download the R script files and the zip file with supporting data.
-Completing the case study is exercise is simple and straightforward:
+Completing the case study exercise is simple and straightforward:
 - Unzip and store the data files in you preferred directory
 - Source Configure.R
-- Update CaseStudy.R with your preferred data path location and source the file
+- Update CaseStudy.R with your preferred data path location

-A good day to you!
+- Source CaseStudy.R

+It was a pleasure to meet you.
+Feel free to stay in touch.
+Collaboration in R is always welcome.